George Kourounis

 National Geographic Explorer & Educator

 George Kourounis is a National Geographic Explorer, educator, and award-winning adventurer who has spent nearly three decades exploring some of the most remote and extreme environments on Earth.
-His expeditions have taken him to all seven continents, from active volcanoes and polar ice fields to deserts, caves, rainforests, jungles, and regions shaped by some of the planet’s most powerful natural forces.
+His expeditions have taken him to all seven continents, from active volcanoes and polar ice fields to deserts, caves, rainforests, jungles, and other landscapes shaped by powerful natural forces.

-Widely recognized for his ability to combine scientific inquiry, storytelling, and field exploration, George has led and participated in expeditions focused on geology, extreme weather, wildlife, conservation, and the cultures of remote regions around the world.
-His work has contributed to scientific research, public education, and a deeper understanding of the dynamic processes that shape our planet.
+Recognised for combining scientific inquiry, storytelling, and hands-on exploration, George has led and participated in expeditions focused on geology, extreme weather, wildlife, conservation, and the cultures of remote regions.
+His work contributes to scientific research and public education, helping to deepen understanding of the dynamic processes that shape the planet.

-George's explorations and documentaries have been featured internationally by National Geographic, Discovery Channel, The Science Channel, and other major broadcasters.
-His honors include the Leif Erikson Exploration Award, the King Charles III Coronation Medal, The Explorers Club's Citation of Merit and Stefansson Medal, and recognition as one of Canada's Top 100 Explorers.
+His explorations and documentaries have been featured internationally by National Geographic, Discovery Channel, The Science Channel, and other major broadcasters.
+His honours include the Leif Erikson Exploration Award, the King Charles III Coronation Medal, The Explorers Club Citation of Merit and Stefansson Medal, and recognition as one of Canada’s Top 100 Explorers.

-Among his most notable achievements was a National Geographic-supported expedition to Turkmenistan’s Darvaza Gas Crater, known as the “Door to Hell.”
-In 2013, George became the first known person to descend into the burning crater, collecting samples for scientific research in one of the most challenging environments on Earth.
-The expedition earned international recognition, including a Guinness World Record.
+Among his most notable achievements is a National Geographic–supported expedition to Turkmenistan’s Darvaza Gas Crater, known as the 'Door to Hell'.
+In 2013, he became the first known person to descend into the burning crater, collecting samples for scientific research in one of the most extreme environments on Earth.
+The expedition received international attention and contributed to a Guinness World Record.

-As an expedition leader and science communicator, George is passionate about helping travelers experience the world with curiosity, respect, and a spirit of discovery.
-Whether exploring volcanic landscapes, tracing the forces that shape our planet, or engaging with local cultures and communities, he brings a unique combination of expertise, enthusiasm, and firsthand experience to every journey.
+As an expedition leader and science communicator, George is passionate about helping others experience the world with curiosity, respect, and a sense of discovery.
+Whether exploring volcanic landscapes, studying Earth’s natural forces, or engaging with local cultures, he brings extensive field experience and enthusiasm to every expedition.